mashrab/lavoter/README.md

 php artisan migrate
 ```

-You must to include a view part of this package to your site template for frontend section.
+To initialization the fingerprintjs2 and set uuid for the user you must to include a view part of this package to your site template for frontend section.
 For example:

 ```html